rfreis/kafka-scripts/README.md

 ## References

-The following references was used to write these routines.
+The following references was used to set these routines up.

 * [kafka-stack-docker-compose](https://github.com/simplesteph/kafka-stack-docker-compose)
 * [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python)